 The Shakespeare Birthplace Trust in Stratford-upon-Avon, England, allowed South African research scientists from the Transvaal Museum in Pretoria to analyze twenty-four pipe fragments found on the grounds of William Shakespeare’s final residence in Stratford-upon-Avon, the New Place.
 The findings show that eight of the pipes tested contained traces of cannabis and two of the pipes contained traces of cocaine.
 Others appear to be laced with tobacco, camphor, and hallucinogenic nutmeg extracts high in myristic acid.

 Other than the fact that the pieces of pipe were found in Shakespeare’s garden, nothing tied the pipe fragments directly to Shakespeare himself.
-This fact is has ultimately led most prominent Shakespeare scholars to dismiss the team’s findings as nothing more than conjecture.
+This fact has ultimately led most prominent Shakespeare scholars to dismiss the team’s findings as nothing more than conjecture, even though drugs were generally not regulated substances in Shakespeare’s era – unlike today, where cannabis is only legal in a handful of countries.
 The mere possibility, however that the greatest writer in the English language smoked marijuana was enough to whip all aspiring artists/potheads into a frenzy, and the theory does potentially have some grounding in Shakespeare’s works, and the attitudes of the era.

 References to Drugs in Shakespeare’s Works

 It has been a long-standing but highly unconventional assumption that Shakespeare alludes to drugs and drug use in his works, particularly in his non-dramatic poetry.
 Narcotics of all kind have always been associated with heightened creativity.
 And Shakespeare mentioning weed within the context of creativity and writing lends credence to the fact that that was why he was interested in weed, if he was interested at all.